 Even though stretch marks rarely cause any significant medical problems, they can be annoying, distressful and cause embarrassment because it often seems there is no way to get rid of them.

-Stretch marks, also known as striae distensae, are found more often in women (55 percent) than men (25 percent) — and they typically appear in the abdomen area, the breasts, outer thighs, buttocks, thighs and upper arms.
-(1)
+Stretch marks, also known as striae distensae, are found more often in women than men — and they typically appear in the abdomen area, the breasts, outer thighs, buttocks, thighs and upper arms.

 So, how to get rid of stretch marks?
-Fortunately, using certain natural remedies (discussed below), you can significantly diminish their appearance.
+While you can’t make them disappear, you can diminish their overall appearance by using certain natural remedies (discussed below).

 What Are Stretch Marks?